-We follow the same curriculum and assess the children every term.
-Through this process, the teachers make an individual tracking system that allows the children to develop as fully as possible.
+We follow the same curriculum and the teachers have an individual tracking system that allows the children to develop as fully as possible.
 Our school emphasizes both the social and emotional development of the children in and their academic success.

 Is it a Danish school?

 We are a visionary school combining British andScandinavian methods in our teaching.
 We follow the National (British) Curriculum framework.

 We teach Danish on a daily basis alongside implementing the framework of the Danish Goals of Purpose and we follow an adapted version of the learning goals for Danish language as a first language.

 *Please see our teaching style to understand more about our process.

 What type of teaching style do you use?

 Prepared Environment: We prepare the environment to suit the children’s learning needs.